conradludgate/context-rs/README.md

 }
 ```

-If you want to pass something more interesting down the stack but need ownership,
-you can use the `provide_value` + `take_value` pair of methods.
-This avoids the `Clone`
-bound that `get_value` requires.

-Lastly, if you only need to access the value temporarily, you can use the `provide_ref`+`with_ref`
+If you only need to access the value temporarily, and the value you want
-flow.
+is expensive to clone, you can use `with_ref` instead of `get_value`.
 This will accept a closure with the ref provided for a short lived lifetime.